Azam31416/backup-cron/README.md

 For more information on how crontabs work and how to set them up, check [this](https://www.uptimia.com/questions/how-to-install-crontab-in-ubuntu) resource.

 ## Areas of improvement
-* Transferring data to remote server
+* Transferring data to remote server (Checksum validation for integrity)
 * Adding encryption
 * Old log deletion
-* Checksum validation for integrity
+* Updates via email.